kitzeslab/opensoundscape/docs/index.rst

 The documentation is organized into the following sections:

 **Introduction**: Quick Start Guide and resources for bioacoustic analyses
+   * Quick Start Guide
+   * Links to resources
+   * Orientation for PyTorch users

 **Installation**:
     * Installation instructions for Windows, Mac, and Linux operating systems